 Difficulty: Medium, Asked-in: Google, Facebook, Microsoft, Amazon, Morgan Stanley

-Important note: Before moving on to the solutions, we recommend trying this problem on paper for atleast 15 or 30 minutes.
+Important note: Before moving on to solutions, we recommend trying this problem on paper for atleast 15 or 30 minutes.
 Enjoy problem-solving!

 As given in the problem description, can we solve the problem without using extra space or in-place?
 Can we observe some pattern in the anticlockwise rotation of the matrix?
 Let's think!

-If we deep dive into the input and output matrix, we can find patterns to rotate the matrix by swapping the values only.
+If we deep dive into the input and output, we can find patterns to rotate the matrix by swapping values.
 Let’s go through the same observation from the above approach.
-After the rotation of a matrix by 90 degrees anticlockwise:

 for (int i = 0; i < n; i = i + 1)